+The challenge for the students is to devise a mission, draw up a research proposal, and design, build and test a satellite.
 All elements of a real space flight project are involved.
-For example: writing a proposal, system design, documentation, programming, building and testing the system and the launch, but also the communication via social media and the press.
-The multidisciplinary nature of the competition means that the teams can consist of a wide range of students with different interests and talents..
-The participants will be introduced to working in a team, which is a vital skill with a view to their studies and a professional career.
+For example: writing a proposal, system design, documentation, programming, building and testing the system and the launch, data analsys, but also the communication via social media and the press.
+Students work as a team and gain experience in building a complex system.